-The success of your business and your ability to upscale, expand and develop relies heavily on whether or not you have your cashflow under control.
+The success and longevity of your business and your ability to upscale, expand and develop relies heavily on whether or not you have your cash flow under control.

 With so much at stake, here we consider some of the ways you can take back control of your cash and better manage your money: